norelyakine/hotel-booking-analysis/README.md

 ---

 ## Key Insights
-- Portugal has the highest number of cancellations globally, highlighting it as a key hotspot for booking volatility.
+- Portugal shows the highest cancellation volume, signaling a need for targeted retention strategies or deeper analysis of regional booking behavior.
-- City hotels experience nearly three times more cancellations than resort hotels, indicating higher volatility in urban booking behavior.
+- City Hotels face nearly 3× more cancellations than Resort Hotels, suggesting higher churn in urban markets.
-- Bookings surged in 2016 across both hotel types, marking it as the peak year for travel demand during the 2015-2017 period.
+- Bookings peaked in 2016 across both hotel types, marking a high point in travel demand.
+The diverging trends afterward (decline in City Hotels, rise in Resort Hotels) suggest a shift toward leisure travel and changing customer preferences.

 ---